Apress/beginning-cpp20/Workarounds/README.md

     and all `std::format()` statements will work as expected.

-Note: this workaround works for `#include <format>` directives (see [Appendix A](../Appendix.pdf)); but we have not had much luck getting this to work with C++20's `import` declarations.
+Note: this workaround works for `#include <format>` directives (see [Appendix A](../Appendix.pdf)); but at the time of writing we weren't having much luck getting this to work with C++20's `import` declarations.
-Until further notice, we therefore recommend you mostly use the `NoModules` versions of the source code.
+If you're experiencing similar problems, we therefore recommend you mostly use the `NoModules` versions of the source code.
-If you do want to experiment with modules, and `std::format()` is getting in the way of that, you can, for instance, add the following to your source files
+If you do want to experiment with modules and `std::format()` is getting in the way of that, you can, for instance, add the following to your source files

     namespace std